Descent and vanishing in chromatic algebraic $K$-theory via group actions: Swan induction theorems; proof of

 \item The natural map

 is an isomorphism. \end{enumerate} \end{prop}

 \begin{proof}

-In fact, using $(1)$, we can produce a $G$-equivariant map from a sum of shifts of the unit into $R \otimes \mathbb{D} M_+ \in \fun(BG, \perf(R))$, by choosing a basis of $R^*(M_{hG}) = \pi_{-*}\hom_{\fun(BG, \perf(R)}( R, R \otimes \mathbb{D}M_+)$; the induced map is an equivalence in $\fun(BG, \perf(R))$ by the second condition. \end{proof} \begin{thm} Suppose $R$ is complex-orientable (as an $\mathbb{E}_1$-ring, meaning there is an $\mathbb{E}_1$-ring map $MU\rightarrow R$).
+In fact, using $(1)$, we can produce a $G$-equivariant map from a sum of shifts of the unit into $R \otimes \mathbb{D} M_+ \in \fun(BG, \perf(R))$, by choosing a basis of $R^*(M_{hG}) = \pi_{-*}\hom_{\fun(BG, \perf(R)}( R, R \otimes \mathbb{D}M_+)$; the induced map is an equivalence in $\fun(BG, \perf(R))$ by the second condition. \end{proof} \begin{thm} Suppose there exists an $\mathbb{E}_1$-map $MU \to R$.
 Then $R$-based Swan induction holds for the family of abelian subgroups (for any finite group $G$). \end{thm} \begin{proof} We fix an embedding $G \subseteq U(n)$ and consider the action on the flag variety $M= F = U(n)/T$ for $T \subseteq U(n)$ a maximal torus.
 As a smooth $G$-manifold, $M$ admits a finite $G$-CW structure.
 The stabilizers of the $G$-action are abelian (as they are contained in conjugates of $T$).
 By \cite[Prop.~7.49]{MNN17}, we obtain an equivalence of the form \eqref{trivaction}.
 Alternatively, we can use \Cref{rem:Gactiontriv} and the projective or flag bundle formula to see this.
 Therefore, we can apply \Cref{artinworkhorse} to conclude. \end{proof}

 When $R$ is a discrete commutative ring, a classical theorem of Swan \cite{Swa60} states that one has Swan induction for the family of \emph{cyclic} subgroups.
-We give a geometric proof of Swan's theorem in the spirit of some of our other results. \begin{thm}[Swan \cite{Swa60}] $H\mathbb{Z}$-based Swan induction holds for the family of cyclic groups (for any finite group $G$). \end{thm} \begin{proof} By \Cref{cxorientswan} and downward induction based on \Cref{general:swaninduction}, we see that it suffices to consider $G = C_p ^{\times 2}$ for some prime $p$.
+We give a geometric proof of Swan's theorem in the spirit of some of our other results. \begin{thm}[Swan \cite{Swa60}] Let $R$ be an $\mathbb{E}_\infty$-ring which admits an $\mathbb{E}_1$-map from $H\mathbb{Z}$.
+Then $R$-based Swan induction holds for the family of cyclic groups (for any finite group $G$). \end{thm} \begin{proof} Without loss of generality, we may take $R = H\mathbb{Z}$.
+By \Cref{cxorientswan} and downward induction based on \Cref{general:swaninduction}, we see that it suffices to consider $G = C_p ^{\times 2}$ for some prime $p$.
 We consider the $p$-dimensional projective {Heisenberg representation} of $G$ on $\mathbb{C}^p$, given by the matrices

 Here $A$ is a diagonal matrix whose eigenvalues are the powers of a primitive $p$th root $\zeta_p$ of unity, and $B$ is the permutation matrix for a cyclic permutation.
 Since the matrices $A$ and $B$ commute up to scalars, they define a {projective} representation of $G$, yielding an embedding $G \subseteq PGL_p(\mathbb{C})$.